 With its mix of strange magic, Victorian imperialism, and whale oil-powered steampunk, the rat-infested city of Dunwall is an incredibly unique, evocative setting.
 And in the sequel’s own city, Karnaca, the cobbles and smokestacks are replaced by jungles, colonial architecture, and sweltering sunshine, giving a sense of this world’s cultural and geographical richness.

 No, really.
 This truck simulator might not have the lavish production values of some of the other games on this list, but in the dead of night its deserts are beautifully atmospheric.
 There’s something compelling about those quiet, lonely stretches of road, dark except for the glow of your headlights and the occasional neon motel sign buzzing in the distance.

 Grand Theft Auto 5

-The city of Los Santos is an intricate, staggeringly detailed urban sprawl, and one of the most incredible cities on PC.
+The city of Los Santos is an intricate, staggeringly detailed urban sprawl, and one of the most incredible cities and open world games on PC.
 Then you leave the city limits behind and find yourself in a vast expanse of countryside dominated by the towering silhouette of the colossal Mt.
 Chiliad, where, from its peak, you can see the skyscrapers of downtown Los Santos far in the distance.

 In this vivid ocean you’ll find fields of dancing kelp, caves illuminated by fluorescent fungi, bubbling thermal vents, and sandy plains sprinkled with glowing plants.
 It’s a diverse, vibrant setting that feels truly alien, and the hand-crafted nature of the world means exploration is genuinely rewarding.
 The deeper you go, the deeper the mystery becomes.